 Then $\OO_S$ is a dedekind domain, and the primes of $K$ not contained in $S$ are in one-to-one correspondence with the maximal ideals in $\OO_S$ by the map $\pp\mapsto \pp\cap\OO_S$.
 Set $A:=\OO_S$; then there is a positive-characteristic analogue of the Hilbert class field of $K$, denoted $K^A$.
-It is the maximal abelian extension of $K$ in which every prime of $S$ splits completely, has finite degree over $K$, and satisfies $\Cl(A)\simeq \Gal(K^A/K)$; see \cite{Rosen87}.
+The extension $K^A$ is defined to be the maximal abelian extension of $K$ in which every prime of $S$ splits completely.
+The extension $K^A/K$ has finite degree over $K$ and satisfies $\Cl(A)\simeq \Gal(K^A/K)$; see \cite{Rosen87}.
 For additional background on arithmetic in global function fields, see \cite{Rosen02}.